 - iPad Mockups

-and a big number of Fortune 500 companies believe in Axure to use them on daily basis.
+and a big number of Fortune 500 companies believe in Axure to use them on a daily basis.

 Pidoco offers an easy to use solution to building fast prototypes that your clients will adore.
 Not only that, it is extremely simple to start using and results can be achieved within minutes of launching the app.
-For me, one of the best feature is definitely the ability to perform offline and online user tests quickly and easily using our convenient HTML export or conferencing or screensharing tools.
+For me, one of the best features is definitely the ability to perform offline and online user tests quickly and easily using our convenient HTML export or conferencing or screen-sharing tools.

-You can easily create mockups for website designs, and even smartphone applications.
+You can easily create mockups for website designs and even smartphone applications.
 The free plan will allow you to export the final project only in .PNG format, but I think it’s enough for those freelancers who’re not working with major clients, and mostly need something to expand their ideas upon.
-Great set of tools, and functions come integrated in this free wireframing platform, and it’s easy to upgrade whenever you’re ready.
+Great set of tools and functions come integrated with this free wireframing platform, and it’s easy to upgrade whenever you’re ready.

 I have mentioned Gliffy in a recent post of mine – tools to publish better content – and it goes to show the variety that his platform is able to offer.
 You can see an example of Gliffy’s wireframe on this page, the free plan allows 2MB storage and 5 diagrams.
 More than enough to do some testing, and small scale projects.

 Jumpchart allows to involve everyone within a single project, and so the whole team is always educated on the latest changes, and the needs of a project.
 You can easily monitor changes, and updates as they happen, so there is no reason to question whether something was done on purpose or not.
 It comes ready for tablet devices, and they even allow you to export the designs to WordPress, allowing you to create live sites within minutes.

 You get two users, one project and ten pages from the free plan that Jumpchart offers, I think that’s more than enough to test the waters and see if you’d like to make it your companies default way of wireframing and creating mockups.